 The Committee will represent and assist the Board in fulfilling its oversight responsibility to the shareowners relating to the integrity of the Company's financial statements and the financial reporting process, the systems of internal accounting and financial controls, the internal audit function, the annual independent audit of the Company's financial statements, the Company's compliance with legal and regulatory requirements, and its ethics programs as established by management and the Board, including the Company's Codes of Business Conduct.
 The Committee shall also oversee the independent auditors' qualifications and independence.
 The Committee will evaluate the performance of the Company's internal audit function (responsibilities, budget and staffing) and the Company's independent auditors, including a review and evaluation of the lead assurance engagement partner and global coordinating partner.
 In so doing, it is the responsibility of the Committee to act independently while maintaining free and open communication between the Committee, the independent auditors, the internal auditors and management of the Company.
 The Committee is also responsible for producing an annual report for inclusion in the Company's proxy statement.

 The Committee shall be appointed by the Board and shall comprise at least three directors.
 Each Committee member shall meet the requirements of the New York Stock Exchange listing standards, and federal laws and regulations, with respect to audit committees, as they may become applicable from time to time, as well as the requirements of the Company's Corporate Governance Guidelines.
 No member may serve on the audit committees of more than three public companies, unless the Board of Directors shall have affirmatively determined that the Director will be able to devote sufficient time and attention to the business of the Committee.
-Committee members may have no direct or indirect financial relationship whatsoever with the Company other than the receipt of director's fees.
 All Committee members will be financially literate, and at least one member of the Committee will meet the definition of "audit committee financial expert" set forth in the rules and regulations of the Securities and Exchange Commission (SEC).
 The Board will designate a Chairman for the Committee.
 The Committee may form and delegate authority to subcommittees when appropriate.

 Committee Authority and Responsibilities